Why Need to Copy Operating System to External Hard Drive?

 Security: System clone copies the operating system and programs installed in C drive can ensure the data safe when the computer is crashed.
 Once it happens, the system cannot run and the data lost, which could be a big damage to users, especially companies.
 However, if you clone the system before, the information will be protected and the damage can be reduced.

 High efficiency: Operating system copy to another disks or external hard drive can give a big help while the system is crashed.
 When the system crashed, you can use the copies to restore system, and it will reduce much time related to rebuild a system.
 By the way, rebuild a system cannot rebuild the important information before.

 Helpful: Copy operating system to external hard drive can be helpful to users.
-For example, if you want to upgrade Windows, you can do a system clone before to get your data back, or if you want to migrate to a larger volume hard disk drive, the copies will move the information to the hard drive easily.
+For example, if you want to upgrade Windows, you can do a system clone before to get your data back, or if you want to upgrade disk without losing any data, the copies will move the information to the hard drive easily.

 Cloning Operating System with Free AOMEI Backupper